thewca/wca-regulations/wca-states.md

-# <wca-title>WCA List of Recognized Countries
+# <wca-title>WCA List of Recognized Regions of Representation
 <wca-states>
-<version>Version: March 06, 2020
+<version>Version: January 1, 2023

-The WCA recognizes a total of 199 countries/regions:
+The WCA recognizes a total of 199 regions of representation:

 ## <states-list>